 According to the Department of Industrial Policy and Promotion (DIPP), the Indian agricultural machinery and agricultural services sectors have attracted FDI equity inflow of about $2.31 billion from April 2000 to December 2016.
 With an allocation of approximately $28.8 billion for agriculture and rural development in this year’s budget, the Government has stressed the importance of focusing on agricultural development generating great opportunities for agricultural commercialization.
 The emphasis is on new processes to enable higher production and productivity for farmers and to help them deal with post-harvest challenges.
 Due to good monsoon in 2016 and various policy initiatives taken by the Government, India is expected to achieve a record of 272 million tonnes of food grain production in FY16-17 and the sector is prepared to see a surge in investments.

 The Indo-Israeli trade relations have made extraordinary progress in recent years with trade jumping from $2.9 billion in FY2009 to $6 billion in FY2015.
-Israel has already set up 15 centres of excellence in agriculture in India across six states.
-Another 25 centres of excellence are planned to be set up in the next three years.
-In the centres, which are a part of the bigger Indo-Israel Agriculture Project, Israeli experts teach local farmers the concept of tissue culture, how to raise a plant nursery and provide support from latest farming and post-harvest technologies to increase the productivity.
-Apart from that, new activities like water recycling, agricultural machinery and organic farming will be explored in these centers.
+Israel has already set up 15 centers of excellence in agriculture in India across six states.
+Another 25 centers of excellence are planned to be set up in the next three years.
+In the centers, which are a part of the bigger Indo-Israel Agriculture Project, Israeli experts teach local farmers the concept of tissue culture, how to raise a plant nursery and provide support from the latest farming and post-harvest technologies to increase the productivity.
+Apart from that, new activities like water recycling, agricultural machinery, and organic farming will be explored in these centers.

 To read the latest news on the Agriculture Industry in India click Agriculture Newsletter.